argonautproject/cds-hooks-for-pama/guidance.md

 The request context **SHALL** include:

-- The `draftOrders` field with a FHIR R4 bundle of [ServiceRequest](http://hl7.org/fhir/servicerequest.html) resources (and any supporting resources)
-- TODO: other requirements on the supplies ServiceRequest (e.g., codes)
+- The `draftOrders` field with a FHIR R4 bundle of [ServiceRequest](http://hl7.org/fhir/servicerequest.html) resources (and any other unsigned orders from this session) following the ServiceRequest profile below.

 ### DRAFT of ServiceRequest Profile
 - status - FHIR value set [RequestStatus](http://build.fhir.org/valueset-request-status.html)